What you need to know before sailing on a UW vessel

 Under certain circumstances with advance coordination, prohibited items may be allowed onboard TGT with the Master’s permission.
-CAB does not have secure storage.
 These items must be immediately turned over to the Master to be held in bonded stores until the owner of that item is discharged from the vessel.
 Be sure to ask in advance!

 Summary of Drug & Alcohol Policy

 To help ensure the safety and well-being of faculty, staff, students, and the general public, the school is committed to maintaining a shipboard environment that is free of illegal drugs and of drugs and alcohol that are used illegally.
 Accordingly, the school prohibits consuming alcoholic beverages on a school vessel.
 The school also prohibits the unlawful possession, use, distribution, or manufacture of alcohol or controlled substances (as defined in Chapter 69.50 RCW) on school vessels.
 Violation of the school's alcohol and drug prohibitions is cause for disciplinary or other appropriate action.

 Crewmembers and members of the embarked scientific party are subject to drug and alcohol testing requirements found in Title 46 Code of Federal Regulation for reasonable cause and in the event of a “Serious Marine Incident” at the discretion of the Master.

 UW School of Oceanography is committed to maintaining a positive working, research and learning environment free of illegal discrimination, harassment, intimidation and the perception thereof.
 All personnel, including crew, scientists, students, marine technicians, and anyone else involved, both shoreside and on board, are expected to support this goal.
 It is important that a professional atmosphere is maintained at all times through mutual respect for all your shipmates.
 For more information, see section 6.2 in the Safety Management Manual (SMM) here.